© Crown copyright 2017

 Find out about improving your English, maths and IT skills.

 Read guidance from Age UK about training in technology and using the internet.

 Get information about life long learning and adult education from the National Careers Service.

 Improving your CV

 A professional and clear CV can make the difference between securing an interview or not.
-If you need to develop your CV further, the National Careers Service can help you at every stage of the process.
-Contact your local career service for more information.
+If you need to develop your CV, the National Careers Service can help you at every stage of the process.
+Contact an adviser for help.

 Your local Jobcentre may also provide helpful advice and resources.